 As we mentioned, Chiweenies are generally healthy, but their parents do occasionally suffer from a few health conditions.
 We’ve included these here just for the sake of being thorough.

 So, if you are thinking of picking up a little Chiweenie puppy, it would be a good idea to check if either of the parents suffered from any of the following.

 - Luxating Patellas

 - Dental Problems

 Though Chihuahuas can regularly live up to 20 years, Dachshunds have a somewhat shorter lifespan.
-However, a healthy Chiweenie can still expect a good 13-16 years if they are well taken care of and don’t run into any health problems.
+But even so, a healthy Chiweenie can still expect a good 13-16 years if they are well taken care of and do not run into much health problems.

 Super low maintenance, the Chiweenie is a perfect fit for individuals who live a more laid-back lifestyle.
 If you are more keen on cozy evenings at home rather than, say, long hikes in the mountains, this breed is a good choice.

 Small size, small price tag.
-Some hybrid breeds, like the Goberian, can cost more up to $1500 dollars at times.
-This breed is much more budget friendly.
-Not only do puppies tend to be (often significantly) less than $500, they will likely require fewer trips to the vet and cost less to feed.
+Some hybrid breeds, like the Goberian, can cost more up to $1500 dollars.
+This Chiweenie is budget friendly.
+Not only do puppies tend to be less than $500, but they will likely need fewer trips to the vet and cost less to feed.